 Power cable with concentric neutral

 Take a look at Figure 1.
 This type of cable is used by the utilities for power distribution via underground raceways.
-It contains either the 1/3rd size neutral (relative to a phase conductor) when it is used for the three-phase supply or a full size neutral for singlephase supply.
+It contains either the 1/3rd size neutral (relative to a phase conductor) when it is used for the three-phase supply or a full size neutral for single

 When the concentric neutral in this cable is grounded at both ends, there is a possibility of circulating currents in the neutral wire (current flowing from one end to the other; then into the ground and back into the wire at the starting position).
 This can happen either due to unbalanced load currents, voltage induction from the stray magnetic field or due to a short-circuit involving a line-to-ground fault.
 In any case, this current-carrying neutral constitutes the fourth cable (in a 3-phase setup).
 When this setup is installed inside a conduit, derating the cable ampacity for the additional wire is necessary (to avoid thermal overload.)

-Keep in mind, with three-phase conductors with 1/3rd neutral, the equivalent neutral would be 1/3 x 3 = 1 fullsized neutral cable in the set of three cables inside a conduit.
+Keep in mind, with three-phase conductors with 1/3rd neutral, the equivalent neutral would be 1/3 x 3 = 1 full

 Power cable with tape-shield (no neutral)